dgwarlug47/notes2/content/blog/Literature/Infinite Jest/characters.md

 As constantes quedas para a frente ajudam a explicar por que o nariz de Mario era severamente amassado e consequentemente se abria para os dois lados do rosto mas não se erguia do plano da face
-- It took the bradykinetic Mario all night and two bottles of Ajax Plus to clean the room with his tiny contractured arms and square feet; the 18's girls in the rooms on either side could hear him falling around in there and picking himself up, again and again; and the finally spotless room in question had been locked ever since
+- "It took the bradykinetic Mario all night and two bottles of Ajax Plus to clean the room with his tiny contractured arms and square feet; the 18's girls in the rooms on either side could hear him falling around in there and picking himself up, again and again; and the finally spotless room in question had been locked ever since"

 ## Orin